-- In February 2010, the New York City Council passed a law that requires management companies, broker's offices, and landlords that rent an apartment in a building with more than 5 units to notify prospective tenants whether or not they use tenant screening reports. - The law mandates that these companies or groups post in their offices and in plain sight the name of the TSB they use.
-Landlords and brokers must also provide the address of the TSB they use. - If the management companies, brokers, or landlords use written applications, they must include in writing (1) whether or not they use a tenant screening report, (2) if so, what company they use, and (3) how to contact that office so that tenants can request a free annual copy of their report.
-With this information, tenants can obtain a copy of their report and attempt to clear up any erroneous information on their record before applying for an apartment.
+• In February 2010, the New York City Council passed a law that requires management companies, broker's offices, and landlords that rent an apartment in a building with more than five units to notify prospective tenants whether they use tenant screening reports.

+- The law mandates that these companies or groups post in their offices and in plain sight the name of the TSB they use.
+Landlords and brokers must also provide the address of the TSB they use. - If the management companies, brokers, or landlords use written applications, they must include in writing (1) whether they use a tenant screening report, (2) if so, what company they use, and (3) how to contact that office so that tenants can request a free annual copy of their report.
+With this information, tenants can get a copy of their report to try to clear up any erroneous information on their record before applying for an apartment.